project-ida/two-state-quantum-systems/src/05-many-two-state-systems.md

 The idea is to start the system off in a stationary state of the unperturbed ($\delta=0$) system and then see what happens when we make $\delta= 0.001$.
 When the system depends explicitly on time, the energy in not conserved and so the system will evolve away from where it started.
 Although $\delta$ is small, we know from our previous experience in tutorial 2 that because the time-dependence is resonant, we can expect the changes in time to be significant.

 QuTiP has an easy way for us to create $J$ operators in the Dicke basis .
-We have used it already [`jspin`](http://qutip.org/docs/latest/apidoc/functions.html#qutip.piqs.jspin) - this time we won't need to use the "basis" parameter.
+We have used it already, [`jspin`](http://qutip.org/docs/latest/apidoc/functions.html#qutip.piqs.jspin), - this time we won't need to use the "basis" parameter.

 ```python
 J = jspin(2)